-Down With Hypertension - Information for Members with high blood pressure.
+Down With Hypertension - Information for members with high blood pressure.

-If you have been diagnosed with hypertension, you can be part of this program.
-All identified Members will be mailed information about the program.
-McLaren's pharmacists and nurses offer support to our Members by phone.
+You can be part of this program if your doctor says you have high blood pressure.
+All identified members will be mailed information about the program.
+McLaren's pharmacists and nurses offer support to our members by phone.
+Call Customer Service at (888) 327-0671 (TTY:711).